slee1996/onnx-next/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This project uses the ONNX web runtime and bert-base-uncased to do fill-mask inference in the browser.
 You'll need git-lfs to download the onnx and wasm files included.
 Transformersjs is used for tokenization.

+When running inference make sure you have a mask token included, e.g. `I am the [MASK] person ever!`.

 ## Getting Started

 First, run the development server: